Blog

 Peter Holmes April 05, 2020

 There’s a couple of answers to this really, depending upon whether you stick to an instrument which had that particular name or whether you mean fingerhole instruments in general.
+Even today, there are different names used to describe this instrument in the UK and the USA.
+It hinges on the zero at the end: USA -cornetto, elsewhere - cornett.
+The instrument which carries the name appeared in the late 1400s but other instruments operating on the same principle are known from somewhat earlier.

 read more >>